R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 Note that removing the `%command% -northstar` will cause Steam to launch the vanilla game again.

-Note that this guide assumes you're *up to date with Northstar Proton*, as the method used to launch Northstar changed in Northstar Proton v8.1-1.\
+> **Note:** this guide assumes you're *up to date with Northstar Proton*, as the method used to launch Northstar changed in Northstar Proton v8.1-1.\
 If you're using an older version of Norhtstar Proton, replace the information about launch options with a text file called `run_northstar.txt`, the only text in the file being a 1.

 ## Lutris (Wine)